google/lightweight_mmm/README.md

 distributions in `model.py` and `media_transforms.py` when necessary.
 However, this is not a straight forward way and we recommend you to keep this.

-## Run times

-A model with 5 media variables and 1 other variable and 150 weeks, 1500 draws and 2 chains should take 6 mins per chain to estimate (on CPU machine).

 ## References

 - [Jin, Y., Wang, Y., Sun, Y., Chan, D., & Koehler, J. (2017).
 Bayesian Methods for Media Mix Modeling with Carryover and Shape Effects.
 Google Inc.](https://research.google/pubs/pub46001/)